kirtigoel98/Tracking-Location/README.md

-# Tracking-Postal-Code
+# Tracking-Location
-Tracking-Postal-Code helps to track the location using postal code service through PAAS service.
+Tracking-Location helps to track the location using postal code service through PAAS service.